romaintilhac/percolation-diffusion/README.md

 - The main percolation-diffusion model ('mainPercolationDiffusion.m')
 - An input file (input.xlsx) which includes solid, liquid and normalization compositions, and a set of partition and diffusion coefficients.
 - A user file ('initializeAdhoc.m') to load the inputs and initialize the different percolation-diffusion parameters
-- All the required dependencies in the 'utils' folder
+- A utils folder that containts ll the required dependencies
 - An output folder that containts pre-run results similar to the model results shown in Tilhac et al. (currently under review).
 - An additional code ('plotting.m')to generate plots similar to the figures shown in Tilhac et al. (currently under review).